FrozenBurrito/fun_with_cybersec/simple_keylogger.md

 ls -al /dev/input/by-id
 sudo cat /dev/input/eventX | hexdump -C
 ```
-How can we unpack the hexdump and determine which keys were pressed?
+Consider: How can we unpack the hexdump and determine which keys were pressed?
 Hint:  See link below.

 ## Helpful Libraries and Links